-You may be able to file as head of household if you are unmarried or considered unmarried on the last day of the year.
-In addition, you must have paid more than half the cost of keeping up a home for the year.
-In most cases a qualifying person must have lived with you in the home for more than half the year.
+You may be able to file as head of household if you meet all of the following requirements.

+- 1) You are unmarried or considered unmarried on the last day of the year. - 2) You paid more than half the cost of keeping up a home for the year. - A qualifying person must live with you in the home for more than half the year (except for temporary absences, such as school).
+However, your dependent parent does not have to live with you.
+See Special rule for parent, later.